Robert Jousie: Royal marriage and English money

-Jousie and Foulis sometimes collected the subsidy money which Elizabeth I gave to James VI.
-In December 1591 Jousie was detained or delayed for a time in Berwick-upon-Tweed, and James wrote to Elizabeth of his "endless detaining" and an errand "turned from one honorable annuity to a voluntary uncertainty with long begging".
+Jousie and Foulis sometimes went to London to collect the subsidy money which Elizabeth I gave to James VI.
+Chancellor Maitland paid Jousie £4,000 Scots from the subsidy in August 1590.
+In December 1591, Jousie was detained or delayed for a time in Berwick-upon-Tweed, and James wrote to Elizabeth of his "endless detaining" and an errand "turned from one honorable annuity to a voluntary uncertainty with long begging".

-In April 1593 the English ambassador Lord Burgh and the resident diplomat Robert Bowes borrowed £300 sterling from Robert Jousie, Thomas Foulis, and John Porterfield in order to reward potential supporters of English policy.
+Some subsidy payments collected in London from James Hudson were recorded in a memorandum of royal finance formerly at Hopetoun House and now held by the British Library.
+These were £9,000 Scots in 1591 and £5,791-10s in 1592.
+In April 1593 an English ambassador Lord Burgh in Scotland and the resident diplomat Robert Bowes borrowed £300 sterling from Robert Jousie, Thomas Foulis, and John Porterfield in order to reward potential supporters of English policy.